scyberLink/create-reblend-app/CONTRIBUTING.md

 ### Heuristics

 Normally, `npm start` runs on port `3000`, and this is not explicitly configurable.
 However, some environments like cloud IDEs want the programs to run on a specific port to serve their output.
-We want to play well with different environments, so Create Scansio App reads `PORT` environment variable and prefers it when it is specified.
+We want to play well with different environments, so Create Reblend App reads `PORT` environment variable and prefers it when it is specified.
 The trick is that we know cloud IDEs already specify it automatically, so there is no need for the user to do anything.
-Create Scansio App relies on heuristics to do the right thing depending on environment.
+Create Reblend App relies on heuristics to do the right thing depending on environment.

 <!--alex disable just-->